AmericanWonton/linuxMajorInstall/README.md

 Notes: brew really can't be run with this, needs to be ran as a user on the system!
 Also, Git LFS Needs an executable git lfs isn't working either...

+Might want to run this binary as sudo, just so the program dosen't have to keep asking permission